Community help and resources in March

 phone line 07783 267013 Email: Local co-ordinator is jfgwells57@gmail.com E-mail support service: cambridgecarersgroup@rethink.org

-The SUN network Mental Health and Drug & Alcohol services
+The SUN network Mental Health and Drug & Alcohol services.
+See also on this page: Rehab4addiction and Alcoholics Anonymous

 MIND CPSL At Cambridgeshire, Peterborough and South Lincolnshire Mind we are passionate about positive well-being, and provide support to local people who may experience mental health challenges.
 The main website for MIND is here.

-We are making space.
+We are making space. ( A rather slow website!)
 They provide services supporting people in their own home, in their local community and with specialist support services.
-Also see this allied link

 Young Minds.
 You are not alone.
 However you're feeling right now, things can get better.